Model UN (Open to 11th and 12th graders only)

 Our new and old club members will be working collaboratively to meet this year’s design challenge called Rover Ruckus.
 Students in the city and nationwide will participate in local and regional FIRST challenges in order to test their prototypes and work to improve their design.

 Games club is a place for students to wind down and relax at the end of the week by playing games and socializing with their peers.
 The club is designed to make the school environment something more than just a place to do schoolwork, and to establish a community of people who like to have fun with their peers.
 The club is open to all high schoolers and is as much of a commitment as a student wants it to be.
 They are free to come by once in a while, or every week, so long as they are willing to have fun and socialize with others.
-Meets on Fridays at 2:05pm in room 701, with Mr. Underriner.
+Meets on Thursdays at 3:05pm in room 701, with Mr. Underriner.

 Come join drawing club!
 Drawing club will be a place for students to draw, share their work, and talk about drawing.
 Everyone is welcome, whether you are just learning to draw, or you’re on the verge of being a professional artist.
 Use art supplies we have available or bring your own.
 Depending on student interest we can also discuss different approaches and drawing techniques as well.
 We will meet on Fridays during High School lunch in room 704 (Mr. Wilson’s room).
 Hope to see you there!

 Students will watch and discuss trends and tropes in Japanese animation.
 Students will fundraise that will allow them to go to a convention and purchase materials for costumes as well.
 Meets on Tuesdays, 3:00pm – 4:00pm in room 702, with Ms. Bowman.